airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/zoho-crm-integration-with-eleapi.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# Zoho CRM integration with EleAPI
+# Zoho CRM integration with eleapi

 ### Use Case

-The Zoho CRM integration enables businesses to connect their EleApi with Zoho CRM, facilitating the seamless capture and management of leads, contacts, and customer interactions directly from the EleApi platform.
+The Zoho CRM integration enables businesses to connect their eleapi with Zoho CRM, facilitating the seamless capture and management of leads, contacts, and customer interactions directly from the eleapi platform.

 ### Pre-requisite